 Kathryn believes that fundraising is about appealing to people’s passions and their sense of social responsibility.
 As Director of Development, she is expanding ARTS’ reach in improving the lives of thousands of children through the healing power of creativity.

 An accomplished artist and arts educator in her own right, Kathryn works in a variety of mediums.
 She has experience teaching art to children in grades K-5, including creating a structured curriculum in which each grade level focused on a single renowned artist.
 She was also recently awarded commissions to create custom mosaic wall murals for Bird Rock Elementary School in La Jolla.

 Kathryn and her husband, John, live in La Jolla and have two children, Alexandra and Adam.

-What art medium makes you happy and why?
+What are your artistic passions?
 I guess you can call me a upcycler.
 I find a lot of my materials lying on the side of the road or tossed into an alley.
-I love the challenge of finding the beauty and worth in the discarded and ugly.
+I love the challenge of finding the beauty and worth in the discarded and broken.
 Blown out tires have been a lot of fun to work with.
 It’s a kind of alchemy.

 JONES VON JONESTEIN – Visual Arts Department Head